Ospedale della Pietà

 The Ospedale della Pietà was a convent, orphanage, and music school in Venice.
 Like other Venetian ospedali, the Pietà was first established as a hospice for the needy.
 A group of Venetian nuns, called the Consorelle di Santa Maria dell’Umiltà, established this charitable institution for orphans and abandoned girls in the fourteenth century.

 By the seventeenth and eighteenth centuries the Pietà – along with the three other charitable Ospedali Grandi – was well known for its all-female musical ensembles that attracted tourists and patrons from around Europe.

-Its fame is largely connected to its resident composer and violin teacher Antonio Vivaldi.
+Its fame is largely connected to its resident composer and violin teacher Antonio Vivaldi, who was also a Catholic priest.

 Musical activity

 Infants could be left at the Pietà via the scaffetta, a window only large enough to admit infants.
 Not all infants were female, nor were they necessarily orphans.
 Through the seventeenth century all four of the surviving ospedali gained increasing attention through the performances of sacred music by their female musicians, known as figlie di coro.
 Formal rules for the training of figlie were carefully drafted and periodically revised.
 Many of these concerts were given for select audiences consisting of important visitors.
 The audience was separated from the performers by a metal grill, following the example of convents to protect the women from the gaze of the visitors.
 As the institution became celebrated, it sometimes received infants related (not always legitimately) to members of the nobility.
 In the later decades of the Venetian Republic, which collapsed in 1797, it also accepted adolescent music students – called figlie di spese – whose fees were paid by sponsoring foreign courts or dignitaries.

 The Pietà produced many virtuose like the violinist Chiara della Pietà and the soprano vocalist Fortunata Cantora, as well as composers, such as Agata della Pietà, and at least two composers who made careers outside of the institutions: Anna Bon and Vincenta Da Ponte.
 The life of successful figlie was much coveted.
 Some were given lavish gifts by admirers, and many were offered periods of vacation in villas on the Italian mainland.
 Most remained there their entire lives, though as the Venetian economy declined in the eighteenth century, some left to make (usually advantageous) marriages.
 In this instance, the institution provided a future bride with a small dowry.